kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

 1. To get started, power on your devkit.

+1. If the host computer you will be using has an active WWAN/Cellular connection, disconnect from it before proceeding.
+This can sometimes cause interference to the SoftAP.

-1. From your computer, establish a Wi-Fi connection to the devkit's SoftAP.
+1. From your host computer, establish a Wi-Fi connection to the devkit's SoftAP.
 This varies by platform (Windows/Linux/Mac).

     1. SoftAP/Hotspot SSID: scz-xxxx    (where xxxx = the last four digits of the devkit's Wi-Fi MAC address)
     2. Password: santacruz              (if you have already manually set your SoftAP password during the OOBE, enter that password here)

     > [!NOTE]
     > If you experience issues while trying to connect with the devkit's SoftAP please review the [known issues](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/release-notes/known-issues.md) page.